Engee documentation

 Heat exchange area.

-Radiation coefficient - radiation heat transfer coefficient
+Radiation coefficient — coefficient of heat transfer by radiation

-4e-8 W/m²/K^4 (by default) | positive scalar
+4E−8 W/m2/K^4 (by default) | positive scalar

 Initial value of temperature difference — initial value of temperature difference

-0.0 K (by default).
+0.0 K (by default)

-Initial value of temperature difference.
+The initial value of the temperature difference.

-Initial value of heat flow rate - initial value of heat flow rate
+Initial value of heat flow rate — initial value of heat flow

-0.0 W/(K*m²) (by default).
+0.0 W/(K*m2) (by default)